The 3 AM Question That Haunts Every Entrepreneur

 The Impossible Numbers

-Before the end of this section — the moment I tell you what "the offer" was — you'll understand exactly how I made it happen.
+Before the end of this section — at precisely the moment I share what "the offer" was — you'll see exactly how I made 'impossible' happen.

 Here we go...